n., plural: reducing sugars

 Any carbohydrate that is capable of causing the reduction of some other substances without being hydrolyzed first is the reducing sugar whereas sugars that do not possess a free ketone or an aldehyde group are called the non-reducing sugar.
 It is worth mentioning here that the non-reducing sugars never get oxidized.
 The most common example of non-reducing sugar is sucrose.
-The very important question that needs to be addressed here is this: why sucrose is the non-reducing sugar?
+The very important question that needs to be addressed here is this: why sucrose is a non-reducing sugar?
 The reason is that in sucrose the two units of monosaccharides units are held together very tightly by the glycosidic linkages between the C-2 carbon of the fructose and the C-1 of glucose.
 Since the reducing groups of fructose and glucose are involved in the glycosidic bond formation, sucrose, therefore, is a non-reducing sugar.

 Key differences between reducing and non-reducing sugars:

-- Reducing sugar are the carbohydrates with free aldehyde and the ketone group while in the non-reducing sugar no such free groups are found; rather, they are available in the formation of bonds.
+- Reducing sugars are the carbohydrates with free aldehyde and the ketone group while in the non-reducing sugar, no such free groups are found; rather, they are available in the formation of bonds.